karkum/jpile/README.md

 # How do I run the tests?

 jPile needs a local MySQL running and Apache Maven.
 Create a new database schema called 'jpile' using `CREATE DATABASE jpile CHARACTER SET utf8 COLLATE utf8_general_ci`.
 The test classes use `root` with no password to login.
-After creating the local database, you should be able to run `mvn clean install` to run all the tests and install locally.
+The username and password is located in `AbstractIntTestForJPile` class.

 All test cases will automatically create and drop the required tables for integration tests.
+After creating the local database, you should be able to run `mvn clean install` to run all the tests and install locally.

 # What do I do if I find a bug?